The Board Shape defines the shape of the finished board.

 Keeping the Polygon Back from the Edge of a Board Cutout

-Defining a Route Tool Path Around the Edge of the Board and Cutouts
+Defining a Rout Tool Path Around the Edge of the Board and Cutouts

-A common approach used to cut the finished board from the fabrication panel is to mill or route the board out of the panel.
+A common approach used to cut the finished board from the fabrication panel is to mill or rout the board out of the panel.
 Board cutouts can also be routed out.
-A Route Tool path is defined by placing Line and/or Arc objects on a mechanical layer.
-This can be done manually or automatically by the software.
+A Rout Tool path is defined by placing Line and/or Arc objects on a mechanical layer.
+This can be done manually, or automatically by the software.

-To define a Route Tool path for the board and any board cutouts:
+To define a Rout Tool path for the board and any board cutouts: